Đoan Hoang Curtis

 Đoan Hoàng Curtis (née Hoàng Niên Thục- Đoan, also known as Doan Hoang) is an award-winning director, producer, writer, and oral historian.
 A series producer for Netflix's acclaimed Turning Point: The Vietnam War (2025), Đoan first gained recognition with her documentary "Oh, Saigon: A War in the Family," chronicling her family's dramatic escape when she was a child on the last helicopter taking civilians from the airport during the Fall of Saigon, and the discovery of her father and uncles having fought on opposing sides of the conflict.

 Đoan is currently directing and producing "Oh, America: Divided Country," exploring her family's second-generation political split in the United States, as well as "The Longest Walk," focusing on abortion laws and rape survivors.
-Her films have garnered prestigious awards and support from the Firelight Media Spark Fund/National Endowment of the Humanities, Sundance Institute, Center for Asian American Media, LA Asian Pacific Film Festival (Grand Jury Prize- Best Documentary), Brooklyn Arts Council International Film Festival (Best Documentary, Best Brooklyn Film), Austin Film Festival (Best of the Fest), the Ms. Foundation, among others.
+Her films have garnered prestigious awards and support from the Firelight Media Spark Fund/National Endowment of the Humanities, Sundance Institute, Center for Asian American Media, LA Asian Pacific Film Festival (Grand Jury Prize- Best Documentary), Brooklyn Arts Council International Film Festival (Best Documentary, Best Brooklyn Film), Austin Film Festival (Best of the Fest), the Asian Women’s Giving Fund, Ms. Foundation, among others.

-Her work has been exhibited on five continents, featured in international museum exhibitions and festivals, and streamed on major platforms including Netflix, Amazon, Hulu, and the Criterion Channel. Đoan has also represented the United States as a traveling artist for the Department of State in Vietnam and Spain with American Documentary Showcase.
+Đoan’s work has been exhibited on five continents, featured in international museum exhibitions and festivals, and streamed on major platforms including Netflix, Amazon, Hulu, and the Criterion Channel. Đoan has also represented the United States as a traveling artist for the US Department of State in Vietnam and Spain with American Documentary Showcase.
 A survivor of war who was airlifted from Saigon at age three, Đoan brings unique insight and compassion to stories of showing the effect of war, trauma, politics, and division on families, veterans and civilians.

 LONG BIO

 After graduating from Smith College in the mid-1990s, Đoan established herself in New York City's publishing world as an editor, writer, and fact-checker for prominent national magazines including Details, House & Garden, Spin, Travel & Leisure, and Saveur.
-During this period, she continued her Vietnam War oral history work while also performing as singer and guitarist in the riot grrrl band, Cheryl Tiegs and with avant-garde musician J. Graf.
+During this period, she continued her Vietnam War oral history work while also performing as singer and guitarist in the riot grrrl band, Cheryl Tiegs and collaborating with Copenhagen-based avant-garde musician J. Graf.

 Her breakthrough documentary "Oh, Saigon: A War in the Family" began production in 1999 in London where Doan lived.
 In 1998, Đoan had met cinematographer and associate producer of Oh, Saigon, Ham Tran.
-John Battsek of Passion Pictures, Oscar and Emmy-winning producer became executive producer along with Julie Goldman and Cactus Three, and Frank Campbell.
+John Battsek of Passion Pictures, the Oscar and Emmy-winning producer became executive producer along with Julie Goldman, and Frank Campbell.
 Su Kim was added as associate producer to the project, Bret Sigler was editor.
-Composers Juan Buccella and Malcolm cross did the score, and music featured the band, Parlour.
+Composers Juan Buccella and Malcolm Cross did the score, and music featured the band, Parlour.
 Noel Gallagher of the band Oasis sent a song for the film’s use.
 The seven-year project received funding from the Sundance Institute, ITVS, the Center for Asian American Media, and the Corporation for Public Broadcasting.
 The documentary won the Grand Jury Prize for Non-Fiction Feature Film at the Los Angeles Asian Pacific Film Festival and Best Feature Documentary & Best Brooklyn Film at the 42nd Brooklyn Arts Council International Film Festival.

 Oh, Saigon’s premiered at the San Francisco International Asian Film Festival in 2007.
-Its New York premier was at the Museum of Modern Art's Documentary Fortnight Exhibition to a sold-out, standing-room-only crowd, where curator William Sloan called the film "truly strong, human and brave."
+Its New York premier was at the Museum of Modern Art's (MoMA) Documentary Fortnight Exhibition to a sold-out, standing-room-only crowd, where curator William Sloan called the film "truly strong, human and brave."
 In London, the film opened at the Trocadero. Đoan was later featured in Minneapolis's Weisman Art Museum's 2009 exhibition "Changing Identities: Recent Work of Women Artists from Vietnam."
 The film has been translated into seven languages, had seven national airings on PBS, and streamed on major platforms including Netflix, Amazon, Hulu, and international outlets and channels.

 From 2010-2012, Đoan toured Spain and Vietnam with "Oh, Saigon" as a featured artist for the US Department of State.
 Her work has been featured on international media outlets including BBC World Service, NPR, and EiTB in Spain.
 Oh, Saigon is taught in university courses worldwide, including classes led by Pulitzer Prize winner Viet Thanh Nguyen at USC and Vietnam War scholar Marilyn B. Young at NYU.